 Is it needed to hire a trekking guide to go to ABC trek?

-If you hire a guide, the company itself arranges everything like TIMs, permits, other necessary paper works, hotel arrangements, and so on.
-Similarly, the company takes responsibility, if any bad things happen and also arrange the helicopter rescue in case of emergency if your insurance covers it.
+If you hire a guide, the company itself arranges everything like TIMs, permits, other necessary papers works, hotel arrangements, and so on.
+Similarly, the company takes responsibility, if any bad things happen and also arranges the helicopter rescue in case of emergency if your insurance covers it.

 If you are a solo trekker, please be careful of the people you may find en route to your destination because every person is not honest.
 They may guide you wrongly and may steal your valuable things.

 At last, hiring a guide would be the best recommendation for your safety and security.
 The knowledgeable and experienced guide makes your trekking meaningful.
 He/she can give you the company and makes you feel comfortable.
 His/her guidance helps you to get the answers to your queries.

 How difficult is the ABC trek and is it needed to hire the porter?